AmyCuiLi/DepictStructBioinf/README.md

 Depending on your system, the "pip" command may require a "sudo" at the beginning of the line.

 ## Project Cassettes
+By default, DepictStructBioinf is loaded with a project cassette about the APOBEC3 family.
 A "project cassette" is a directory containing:

 ### aligned_structures
 A directory containing all relevant protein structures to this project.
 Pymol will load structures directly from here, so be sure that any cleaning/3D alignment is already performed before the structures get here.
 For multi-chain proteins, I recommend splitting the chains into separate files and using a naming scheme like 3o02_A and 3o02_B

 ### Annotations.py
 Provides the dictionary "annotations".
+The core of each annotation is a text label, parent sequence (eg. a3b_ctd), and list of sequence positions.
 For example

 ```
 annotations = {}
-annotations['test1'] = {'parent':'a3a',
+annotations['asp_314_in_a3b_ctd'] = {'parent':'a3b_ctd',
-                       'label':'Test Region',
-                       'posns':[9,10,11,12,13,14,15],
-                       'checkAA':'RHLMDPH',
-                       'help':'An arbitrary region of the human A3A sequence.'
+                                     'label':'Asp314 in A3Bctd',
+                                     'posns':[i-192 for i in [314]],
+                                     'checkAA':'D',
+                                     'help':'Aspartate which has been shown to be important for -1 base specificity.'
                                   }

-annotations['test2'] = {'parent':'a3b_ntd',
+annotations['zn_coordinating'] = {'parent':'a3g_ctd',
-                       'label':'Another Test Region',
-                       'posns':[0,1,2,3,4,5],
-                       'checkAA':'MNPQIR',
-                       'help':'Another arbitrary region, this time in the A3B N terminal domain'
+                                  'label':'Zinc-coordinating amino acids',
+                                  'posns':[i-197 for i in [288,257,291]],
+                                  'checkAA':'HCC',
+                                  'help':'Zinc-coordinating amino acids. '
                                   }

-...
 ```

-The keys in this dictionary (ie. test1) are the names that will be presented to the user as annotation options in the help message.
+The keys in this dictionary (ie. test1) are the names that will be presented to the user as annotation options when they type ```python depict.py -h```.

-The subdictionary key-value pairs are used as follows
+The key-value pairs in the annotation dictionary are formatted as follows

 - **parent**: The name of a sequence in the sequence alignment that this annotation belongs to.
 - **label**: The label that will appear as floating text in the pymol visualization.
 - **posns**: The sequence position(s) that this annotation refers to.
-Note: Indexing begins at 0, and ignores gaps.
+Note: Indexing begins at 0, is for each domain (not the entire protein!) and ignores gaps.
 - **checkAA**: The single-letter amino acid codes that SHOULD line up to your sequence.
 Used for internal checking (**TODO: implement this as a regular test**).
 - **help (optional)**: A help message for other users.
 This currently isn't used by the program.

-Note - Negative indices in "posns" will be ignored, as pymol interprets negative numbers as the end of a range (eg. -27 is interpreted as 0-27)
+Note - Negative indices in "posns" will be ignored, as pymol interprets negative numbers as the end of a range (eg. -27 is interpreted as 0-27).

 ### Families.py
 Provides the dictionary "families".
+Structure families can be helpful if you want to quickly load groups of proteins with common characteristics.
 For example
 ```
 families = {}
+families['a3a'] = ['4xxo_A','4xxo_B','2m65_A','5sww_AE','5sww_BF','5sww_CG','5sww_DH','5td5_AC']
-families['all_a3a'] = ['4xxo_A','4xxo_B','2m65_A']
+families['dna_bound'] = ['5sww_AE','5sww_BF','5sww_CG','5sww_DH','5td5_AC','5k83_AH','5k83_CI','5k83_EJ']
-...

 ```

-The keys in this dictionary (ie. all_a3a) are presented to the user as choices for loading and annotating in the pymol script.
-Structure families can be helpful if you want to quickly load groups of proteins with common characteristics.
+The keys in this dictionary (ie. a3a) are presented to the user as choices under the "-sf" argument when the user runs "python depict.py -h".

 ### SequenceAlignment.fasta